TomF98/torchphysics/docs/tutorial/tutorial_domain_basics.rst

    cut_domain = R - C

 The boundary can be again called with ``.boundary``.
-Since the operation can create complex domains the voluem can not always be computed.
-If a exact value is needed, one has to set it over the ``set_volume`` methode.
+Since the operation can create complex domains the volume can not always be computed.
+If a exact value is needed, one has to set it over the ``set_volume`` method.

 Again we can have a look at the corresponding geometries: